ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-reach-record-growth-throughout-pandemic.md

         exciting and ambitious year ahead as we push for even further growth and aim to reach £6million turnover by April 2022.
 seo:
-  title: ASL reach record growth throughout pandemic
+  title: ASL Reach Record Growth throughout Pandemic
   description: Assembly Solutions celebrate after reaching record growth in sales
     throughout the covid pandemic.
   og-url: asl-reach-record-growth-throughout-pandemic